Yandex Cloud

 2. Prepare the target cluster.

-• Database type: Greenplum or PostgreSQL
+• Database type: Greenplum or PostgreSQL.

-• Endpoint parameters → Connection settings: Custom installation
+• Endpoint parameters → Connection settings: Custom installation.

-• Database type: Greenplum
+• Database type: Greenplum.

-• Endpoint parameters → Connection settings: Managed Service for Greenplum cluster
+• Endpoint parameters → Connection settings: Managed Service for Greenplum cluster.

-Specify the ID of the target cluster.
+Specify the target cluster ID.

 6. Activate the transfer.